-Kristin Erb enters her second season at Coastal Carolina as an assistant coach, with her primary focus on the development of the pitching staff.
+Kristin Erb is in her third year at Coastal Carolina as an assistant coach, with her primary focus on the development of the pitching staff.

 Before joining the staff at James Madison, Erb served a one-year stint as the pitching coach at Austin Peay and oversaw all aspects of the team's pitching staff, including developing in season and off season pitching workouts and charting the pitching staff for evaluation.
 Erb also spent a season as an assistant coach with Lock Haven University, where she worked with the team's pitchers and catchers and also served as the first base coach.

 As a player at Lock Haven, Erb amassed one of the greatest playing careers of any Division II softball player in history.
 She went 168-18 with a 0.389 ERA while recording 1,388 strikeouts and 100 shutouts.
 She ranks first in Division II history in victories, single-season wins (50), shutouts, games started (171), innings pitched (1,240) and consecutive scoreless innings pitched (86 1/3).
 In addition, she threw seven career perfect games and 13 no-hitters while being named a four-time NFCA All-American.
 She was a two-time winner of the Division II Honda Award for National Player of the Year and a three-time Daktronics Pitcher of the Year.

 After finishing her playing career for the Eagles, the Reading, Pa., native spent two seasons playing in the NPF, formerly the Women's Pro Softball League.
 In 2009 she led the Philadelphia Force in wins, ERA and innings pitched and in 2010 she was second on the Tennessee Diamonds in ERA and innings pitched.

 Erb graduated from Lock Haven University in 2010 with a bachelor's degree in sports administration.